 The term tests will consist of mostly multiple choice questions and some written-answer questions.
-Each test will cover the content of four sections of the textbook.
+Test 1 will cover Chapter 1 of the textbook, while Test 2 will cover only Chapter 2 (but Chapter 1 material comes up in the context of Chapter 2).